hujanio/hujanio.github.io/docs/install-maas.md

 The entire environment will consist of a single MAAS system.
 This MAAS cluster will contain a single zone, with the MAAS system (region and rack controllers).

-Here are the hardware requirements :
+Here are the minumum hardware requirements :
 - CPU : 4 Core.
-- Memmory : 8 GiB.
+- Memory : 4 GiB.
 - Disk : 50 GiB.
 - 1 NIC.